AllenWLynch/lisa/docs/python_api.rst

             Genes-of-interest, in either Symbol of RefSeqID format.
 Must provide between 20 to 500 genes. bigwig_path (str):
             Path to bigwig file
-        bigWigAverageOverBed_path (str):
-            Path to your installation of bigWigAverageOverBed.
-You may download it with "conda install -c bioconda ucsc-bigwigaverageoverbed".
-Then, run "which bigWigAverageOverBed" to find the path to its binaries. rp_map ({"basic_10K", "enhanced_10K"}, scipy.sparse_matrix):
-            RP map type, currently supports "basic" and "enhanced".
-User may also pass their own RP map as scipy.sparse_matrix in the shape (genes x regions) isd_method {"chipseq", "motifs"}:
-            Use ChIP-seq data or motifs to mark TF binding locations. background_list (list):
-            User-specified list of background genes to compare with query_list.
-Must contain more genes than query list and entire list will be used.
-If provided, "background_strategy" must be set to "provided". background_strategy {"regulatory","random","provided"}:
-            Regulatory will sample background genes from a stratified sample of TADs and regulatory states, random will randomly sample from all non-query genes. num_background_genes (int):
-            Number of genes to use as comparison to query genes.
-More background genes make test slower, but more stable. seed (int):
-            Seed for gene selection and regression model initialization. verbose (int):
-            Number of levels of log messages to print to stderr

     Returns:
         results (lisa.core.utils.LISA_Results):